prominenceai/deepstream-services-library/docs/overview.md

 retval = dsl_pipeline_component_add_many('my-pipeline',
     ['src-1', 'src-2', 'pgie', 'tiler', 'osd', 'rtsp-sink`, `window-sink` None])
 ```
-Tilers have dimensions, width and height in pixels, and rows and columns settings that can be updated after creation.
+Tilers have dimensions, width and height in pixels, and rows and columns settings that can be updated at any time.
+The Tiler API provides services to show a single source with [dsl_tiler_source_show_set](/docs/api-timer.md#dsl_tiler_source_show_set) and return to the tiled view with [dsl_tiler_source_show_all](/docs/api-tiler.md#dsl_tiler_source_show_all).
+The source shown can be controlled manually with operator input, and automatically using [Object Detection Event](#)

-Clients of Tiler components can add/remove `batch-meta-handler` callback functions, [see below](#batch-meta-handler-callback-functions)
+Clients of Tiler components can add/remove one or more [Pad Probe Handlers] (#pad_probe_handlers) to process batched stream buffers -- with Metadata for each Frame and Detected-Object.

 See the [Multi-Source Tiler](/docs/api-tiler.md) reference section for additional information.